elenderg/PAL-1000/instruções de compilação.md

 Again, there's no global list of parameters because they're kept on separate lists in each routine record.

-31. And that brings us to a couple of "function-style routines" (routines that return a value and that can thus be used as expressions):
+31. And that brings us to a couple of "_function-style routines_" (routines that return a value and that can thus be used as expressions):

 `To put the compiler's exe path into a path:`
-`Extract a designator from the compiler's directory.` `Remove any trailing backslash from the designator.` `Put the compiler's directory then the designator then ".exe" into the path.`
+`Extract a designator from the compiler's directory.` `Remove any trailing backslash from the designator.` `Put the compiler's directory then the designator then "_.exe_" into the path.`

-`To put the compiler's listing path into a path:` `Extract a designator from the compiler's directory.` `Remove any trailing backslash from the designator.` `Put the compiler's directory then the designator then ".lst" into the path.`
+`To put the compiler's listing path into a path:` `Extract a designator from the compiler's directory.` `Remove any trailing backslash from the designator.` `Put the compiler's directory then the designator then "_.lst_" into the path.`

-These routines let us say "the compiler's exe path" and "the compiler's listing path" as if those two things were fields in the compiler record.
-Kind of like "derived data" or a "calculated field" in a database.
+These routines let us say "_the compiler's exe path_" and "_the compiler's listing path_" as if those two things were fields in the compiler record.
+Kind of like "_derived data_" or a "_calculated field_" in a database.

 32. Now some routine stuff: